Variables

 const AGE: Int = 123

-statements can be re-bound
+statements can be changed

-using the Helios API to form a new, distinct contract with a different address (see parameterized contracts
+using the Helios API (see parameterized contracts

 ).